hayeah/qtum-dapp-counter/README.md

 1. Run qtum's blockchain services in a docker container, in test mode.
 1. Generate initial coins for development.
 1. Deploy a Smart Contract.
-1. Interact with Smart Contract with RPC.
+1. Interact with Smart Contract using RPC.
 1. Interact with Smart Contract in the browser using `qtumjs`.
 1. Live-edit a DApp using Neutrino.js.